ene-rs/ene-kafka/readme.md

 - **Ene Kafka is built around CloudEvents** which may not be suitable for all use cases.

 - **Limited consumer and producer configurations**: One of the goals of Ene Kafka is to abstract away all the technicalities of Kafka and to make it easier to implement event-driven microservices quickly and reliably.
 It would however be nice if the consumer and producer configurations could be more flexible.
 This is something that can be implemented quite easily.

+## Requirements
+Ene kafka requires some depdencnies to be present:
+- anyhow
+- async-trait
+- serde and serde_json
+- tokio
+- rdkafka

 ## MSRV
 The minimum supported Rust version is 1.70